rojoangel/camel-multithreading-poc/README.md

     mvn install

-To run this project with Maven use
+To run the tests for this project with Maven use

     mvn camel:run

+To run the non concurrency test use

+    make run_no_concurrency_test

+To run the parallel processing test use

+    make run_parallel_processing_test

+To run the unbounded parallel processing test use

+    make run_unbounded_parallel_processing_test

+To run the 20 fixed thread pool test use

+    make run_20_fixed_thread_pool_test

+To run the 20 seda thread pool test use

+    make run_20_seda_thread_pool_test

 For more help see the Apache Camel documentation